 Joe Lorig, who has 17 years of coaching experience, including eight years as a defensive coordinator and two years as a special teams coordinator, is in his first season as Utah State's linebackers coach.

-Lorig comes to Utah State after spending the past two seasons at Arizona State University where he served as the Sun Devils' special teams coordinator and cornerbacks coach.
+Lorig comes to Utah State after spending the past two seasons at Arizona State where he served as the Sun Devils' special teams coordinator and cornerbacks coach.

 In 2013, Lorig coached two cornerbacks who earned various Pac-12 accolades, including Robert Nelson who earned first-team all-conference honors and finished the year ranking 19th in the nation in interceptions (0.4 pg), while Osahon Irabor garnered Pac-12 second-team honors.
 The ASU defense finished the season ranking third in the nation with 21 interceptions.